Understanding Remeron (Mirtazapine)

 Other serious side effects such as suicide risk, behavioral changes, and an increase in depression have been documented while taking Remeron.
-Both adult and pediatric patients with major depressive disorder may experience a worsening of their depression and/or the emergence of suicide ideation during the early phases of treatment.
-Additionally, reports of increased anxiety, agitation, panic attacks, irritability, and hostility have been documented as well during the course of treatment.
+Both adult and pediatric patients with major depressive disorder may experience a worsening of their depression and/or the emergence of suicidal ideation during the early phases of treatment.
+Reports of increased anxiety, agitation, panic attacks, irritability, and hostility have also been documented during the course of treatment.
 In rare cases, some individuals may develop a very serious condition called serotonin syndrome.
-Remeron increases serotonin, and if too high of a dose is taken or if the medicine is mixed with other drugs that increase serotonin, the disorder can manifest.
+Remeron increases serotonin; if too high of a dose is taken, or if the medicine is mixed with other drugs that increase serotonin, the disorder can manifest.

 The risk of experiencing these negative side effects is also increased when the drug is abused.
 Drug abuse constitutes any situation in which the medication is used either without a prescription or not as explicitly prescribed, such as taking higher dosages or mixing the drug with alcohol.
 Although Remeron doesn’t produce a euphoric high like the majority of other drugs, people still misuse it due to the calming and mood-boosting effects.
-Many individuals will take more of the drug than prescribed to feel the effects faster or use it to counteract the effects of stimulant drugs, such as cocaine.
+Many individuals will take more of the drug than prescribed to feel the effects faster or use Remeron to counteract the effects of stimulant drugs, such as Cocaine.
 Diverted use such as this increases the risk of serious complications such as abdominal cramping, convulsions, and cognitive function.
-Remeron should also never be taken with other antidepressants, specifically monoamine oxidase inhibitors (MAOIs), as the two increase the sedative effects of the other and significantly raise the risk of adverse reactions.
+Remeron should also never be taken with other Antidepressants, specifically Monoamine Oxidase Inhibitors (MAOIs), as each substance increases the sedative effects of the other.
+This combination can significantly raise the risk of adverse reactions.

-Like the majority of antidepressants, Remeron is generally considered to be non-addictive; however, the drug can cause physical dependence.
+Like the majority of Antidepressants, Remeron is generally considered to be nonaddictive; however, the drug can cause physical dependence.
 Those that try to reduce their dose or stop taking Remeron altogether will start to experience uncomfortable withdrawal symptoms, which can cause some people to keep taking the drug despite wanting to quit.
-Withdrawal symptoms include rebound depression, irritability, nausea, dizziness, vomiting, nightmares, headache, and paresthesia (prickling, tingling sensation on the skin).
-This then can lead to a cycle of addiction and dependence where individuals build up a tolerance and effectively take more and more of the medication in an effort to prevent the debilitating effects of withdrawal.
+Withdrawal symptoms include rebound depression, irritability, nausea, dizziness, vomiting, nightmares, headache, and paresthesia (a prickling, tingling sensation on the skin).
+These symptoms can lead to a cycle of addiction and dependence where individuals build up a tolerance and effectively take more and more of the medication in an effort to prevent the debilitating effects of withdrawal.

 Signs that indicate someone may have a Remeron addiction include: